Louvers and HVAC

 If you’ve ever been inside a stagnant room, you can understand the importance of adequate airflow.
 Air louvers are critical elements of design for heating, ventilation, and air conditioning.
 Let’s explore how these architectural elements impact comfort, the different types of louvers, and how these elements ensure air quality and safety inside buildings.

-A louver, sometimes spelled louvre, is a design element of blinds or shutters with horizontal angled slats used by architects, designers, and engineers.
-There are multiple types of louvers, and each has its purpose and functionality.
-Some are purely decorative, while others, such as air louvers and HVAC louvers, regulate airflow in different conditions or situations.
+A louver, sometimes spelled louver, is a design element of blinds or shutters with horizontal angled slats used by architects, designers, and engineers.
+There are multiple types, and each has its purpose and functionality.
+Some are purely decorative while others regulate airflow in different conditions or situations.

 Since louver slats can be stationary or adjustable, there is added versatility in how they are used.
 Movable louvers are popular for wood blinds, allowing light to filter into a room while preventing visibility.